 Co-author, along with Barbara Olshansky, of The Case for Impeachment: Legal Arguments for Removing President George W. Bush from Office (St. Martin’s Press, June 2006 and paperback 2007), he is also the author of three earlier books: This Can’t Be Happening!
 Resisting the Disintegration of American Democracy (Common Courage Press, 2004), Marketplace Medicine: The Rise of the For Profit Hospital Chains (Bantam, 1992), and Killing Time: An Investigation into the Death Row Case of Mumia Abu-Jamal (Common Courage Press, 2003).

-A Vietnam War veteran for 25 years, John has been an active member of Veterans For Peace.
-For 11 years, he was president of the Philadelphia VFP chapter.
-He has taught documentary photography at Widener and Drexel Universities and for nine years has taught creative writing to inmates in the Philadelphia Prison.
+A Vietnam War veteran, for decades John has been an active member of Veterans For Peace.
+For 11 years, serving as president of the Philadelphia VFP chapter.
+He has taught documentary photography at Widener and Drexel Universities and for over a decade has taught creative writing to inmates in the Philadelphia Prison.

 While not yet quite old enough to collect Social Security, Linn Washington Jr. has been in the news business long enough to have seen both the introduction of computers into newsrooms and the current strangling of the news media unleashed not by the rise of the Internet but largely from greedy investors whose snatching of financial resources from profit-generating news operations has crippled news gathering.